ashishrana160796/Concise-Interview-Prep/README.md

 * New detailed preperation topics will be added for each sub-section.
 * Flash-cards for each sub-section will be added.
 * Url of resources will soon be added with descriptive analysis of topics.
-* Repository is planned to be divided into 2-month prep. and 6-month extensive prep. period.
+* Repository is planned to be shifted to github-pages with jekyll framework for an easy conversion for web-page format to increase readability.
 ---